faudio/faudio/doc/Data structures.md

 @note
     This page is under construction.

-Fa include a set of general purpose [persistent&nbsp;data&nbsp;structures][persistent], which are primarily used for message passing between the audio thread and other threads.
+*faudio* include a set of general purpose [persistent&nbsp;data&nbsp;structures][persistent], which are primarily used for message passing between the audio thread and other threads.
 The fact that the data structures are persistent eliminate many of the problems commonly associated with multi-threaded programming.

-The data structures in Fa are somewhat different from the structures found in most languages, in that they have single-ownership semantics.
+The data structures in *faudio* are somewhat different from the structures found in most languages, in that they have single-ownership semantics.
 This eliminates the need for a garbage collector while still allowing a high-level programming style.
 To understand single-ownership semantics, you should read the